 Final draft.
 Unlikely to change between now and publication.
 Timeline note: This prologue is set just a few days before Idisio encounters Cafad in the opening scene of the first book (Secrets of the Sands).

 “I’m going to ask her to marry me, Azni.”

 The silence hung for a long time.
-Cafad looked at everything in the room by way of distraction: the sturdy wooden benches, the glazed earthenware vases filled with fresh and dried flowers, the shelves of jams and jellies and various pickled things in glass jars.
+Cafad looked at everything in the room by way of distraction: the sturdy wooden benches, the glazed earthenware vases filled with flowers both fresh and dried, the shelves of jams, jellies, and various pickled things floating in glass jars.
 Finally, giving up, he raised his gaze to the woman sitting on the other side of the low, thickly varnished harpwood table.

-Azni was old, her long white hair braided neatly back and clubbed up into a stubby queue; her skin nearly matched the surface of the table between them, both in lines and in the dark, red- honey color.
-She wore a pale linen shivii, no shoes, no jewelry, no makeup; she’d always been one of the least ostentatious people Cafad knew.
+Azni was old, her long white hair braided neatly back and clubbed up into a stubby queue.
+Her skin nearly matched the surface of the table between them, both in its lines and in its dark, red-honey color.
+She wore a pale linen dress, no shoes, no jewelry, no makeup.
+She’d always been one of the least ostentatious people Cafad knew.

 He dropped his gaze to the table and traced wood grain lines with a finger.
 “No,” he said.
 “I just–I wanted to know if you think it’s a mad idea.”